-- 1. AC POWER INPUT.
-A three-pronged recessed male connector is provided on the back panel for AC power connection to the instrument.
-Also contained in this assembly is a 1A slow blow fuse and a removable card that can be removed and repositioned to switch between 120V AC in and 240V AC in. - 2.
-DC FUSE.
-This 1.0A slow-blow fuse protects the internal DC power supply. - 3.
+- 2. DC FUSE.
+This 2.5A slow-blow fuse protects the internal DC power supply. - 3.
 GATE.
 This TTL-level (0 and +5V) logic input can be used to gate the triggering of the instrument.
 This input can be either active high or active low, depending on the front panel settings or programming commands.
 (The instrument triggers normally when this input is unconnected). - 4.
 TRIG.
 This TTL-level (0 and +5V) logic input can be used to trigger the instrument, if the instrument is set to triggering externally.
 The instrument triggers on the rising edge of this input. - 5.
 GPIB Connector.
 A standard GPIB cable can be attached to this connector to allow the instrument to be computer-controlled.
-See the "OP1B Interface Programming Manual" for more details on GPIB control. - 6.
-RS-232 Connector.
+See the "OP1B Interface Programming

+Manual" for more details on GPIB control.

+- 6. RS-232 Connector.
 A standard serial cable with a 25-pin male connector can be attached to this connector to allow the instrument to be computer-controlled.
 See the "OP1B Interface Programming Manual" for more details on RS-232 control. - 7.
 OUT.
 The 25-pin cable from the negative output module is connected to this connector. - 8.
 HV BNC Connector.
 The shielded RG-58 cable from the output module is connected to this connector.
-This carries the high-voltage power supply (either +120V or -120V, depending on the output polarity) to the output module.
+This carries the high-voltage power supply (+24V) to the output module.